sleirsgoevy/vitasdk.nix/README.md

 ## Packages

 Derivations for all [official VitaSDK packages](https://github.com/vitasdk/packages) are generated, however not all of them actually compile or even evaluate successfully.
-For instance, many packages have missing checksums, which is considered a big no-no in the Nix ecosystem.
+For example, one package has its source hosted on SVN, which the current lockfile generator does not support.